Based on the following table showing the assets and liabilities o... | Study Prep in Pearson+

-Based on the following table showing the assets and liabilities of the Smith family in 2005 and 2009, which financial statement would best summarize the family's financial position at each of these dates?
+Based on the following table showing the assets and liabilities of the Chang family in 2007 and 2008, which financial statement would best summarize the family's financial position at the end of each year?

 A